GLOBAL MARKETS-Global shares gain lift from Fed, Biden's stimulus

 The MSCI world equity index .MIWD00000PUS, which tracks shares in 49 countries, was 0.2% higher, on course for its best month since November.

-U.S. Treasury yields US10YT=RR advanced 1.8 basis points to 1.6486, still short of Wednesday's two-week high, while euro zone government bond yields remained below two-month highs.
+U.S. Treasury yields US10YT=RR rose 2.2 basis points to 1.6590, just shy of Wednesday's two-week high, while euro zone government bond yields climbed ahead of the release at 1200 GMT of a set of German inflation data that is expected to exceed the European Central Bank target for a second month in a row.

 Fed Chair Jerome Powell said on Wednesday that "it is not time yet" to begin discussing any change in policy after the U.S. central bank left interest rates and its bond-buying programme unchanged, despite taking a more optimistic view of the country's economic recovery.